Ectoparasites

 Special considerations

-If itch and rash persist, reassurance and anti-pruritics (as above) may be helpful.
+If itch and rash persist, reassurance and antipruritic treatment (as above) may be helpful.

-- 100% of diagnoses of pubic lice and scabies are treated with permethrin 1% and 5% as first line therapy, respectively.
+- 100% of diagnoses of pubic lice are treated with pyrethrin 0.165% + piperonyl butoxide 1.65% and 100 % of people with scabies are treated with permethrin 5% as first-line therapy.